engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 ```

 that's all: the state variable price will be initialized with the value of the _price parameter of the function; and the same location.
 It's not mandatory for the constructor to have arguments, but it's logical to initialize the state variables so it has two arguments.
-And the visibility of the constructor, which is normally public, should be ignored, starting with Solidity 0.7.
+And the visibility of the constructor, which is normally public, should be ignored, starting with Solidity "0.7".

 When I deployed the contract, I'll specify two values for the constructors arguments, price and location,

-Let's deploy it!

 ![](./img/sol/sol-constructor.png)

 So the price will be 100 and the location Paris.

-This is the transaction that has created the contract and this is the contract's interface.

-The constructor has initialized the state variables with the supplied values, so if I click price and location, I'll get those values : Paris and 100.
+The constructor has initialized the state variables (fields of the contract) with the supplied values, so if I click price and location, I'll get those values : Paris and 100.

-It's common for a constructor to register the address of the account that creates the contract in a state variable.
+It's common for a constructor to register the address of the account that creates the contract in a state variable (owner account).

 This is the admin of the contract or the owner, and in most cases, he has full access over the contract.